When is the best time to trek to Everest Base Camp

 Wildlife Sightings

-The Everest Base Camp Trek in spring not only offers stunning landscapes and cultural immersion but also the opportunity for wildlife sightings.
+Everest Base Camp Trek offers opportunity for wildlife sightings.
 The Sagarmatha National Park, through which the trek passes, is a UNESCO World Heritage site and home to a variety of Himalayan flora and fauna.
 Spring, with its warmer weather and blossoming flora, invites a plethora of wildlife to emerge, making it an ideal time for trekkers interested in the natural world.

 • Diversity of Wildlife: The park is inhabited by several species adapted to life at high altitudes, including the elusive snow leopard, Himalayan tahr, musk deer, and red panda.
 Although sightings of the snow leopard are rare, the chance of spotting Himalayan tahr and musk deer are higher, especially in the forested areas and near the treeline.
 The region is also home to a variety of birds, including the colourful Impeyan pheasant, also known as the Danphe, which is Nepal's national bird.